Can I visit Sri Lanka with a Schengen visa?

 - Paying the visa fee, there are government fees and service fees.

-- Provide needed documents and wait for the result via email.
+- Provide the needed documents and wait for the result via email.

 Related Articles